jbirnick/jbirnick.github.io/content/posts/dedekind-domains/index.md

 **Proposition.** The coordinate ring of smooth alg. curve is a Dedekind domain.

-[^1]: Notice how integrally closedness follows essentially by definition in the case of number fields, but is highly non-trivial for smooth curves.
+[^1]: Notice how integrally closedness follows essentially by definition in the case of number fields, but is highly nontrivial for smooth curves.

 Let's also review the proof of this.
 That it's an integral domain follows from the scheme being irreducible.
 (For example, remember that in our case we required $f$ to be irreducible, which makes $k[X,Y]/(f)$ an integral domain.)
-It's integrally closed precisely because it's smooth, though the proof is highly non-trivial.[^1] Dimension 1 is part of the definition of curve.
+It's integrally closed precisely because it's smooth, though the proof is highly nontrivial.[^1] Dimension 1 is part of the definition of curve.
 Noetherian is also part of the abstract definition of curve, but note that in our case it also a consequence of the Hilbert basis theorem.